 DOE is voluntarily developing this PEIS in accordance with NEPA, CEQ NEPA implementing regulations, and DOE's NEPA implementing procedures.
-This Draft PEIS examines the potential impacts associated with the proposed development and implementation of EHEC Programs, in particular the potential impacts of confined field trials and harvesting of EHECs in the Southeastern United States.
+This Final PEIS examines the potential impacts associated with the proposed development and implementation of EHEC Programs, in particular the potential impacts of confined field trials and harvesting of EHECs in the Southeastern United States.
 It does not eliminate the need for environmental compliance review of site- and plant-specific individual projects that might be eligible for funding or other forms of support by DOE or other Federal agencies.
-Rather, to the extent that DOE proposes to fund or undertake particular projects that may fall within the scope of this Draft PEIS, project-specific environmental compliance reviews for such projects and activities are expected to build on, or tier from, this Draft PEIS and to be more effective and efficient.
+Rather, to the extent that DOE proposes to fund or undertake particular projects that may fall within the scope of this Final PEIS, project-specific environmental compliance reviews for such projects and activities are expected to build on, or tier from, this Final PEIS and to be more effective and efficient.
 Moreover, any such projects and activities would be subject to compliance with obligations under other environmental laws such as the Endangered Species Act of 1973 (16 U.S.C. §§ 1531-1544 et seq.) and the National Historic Preservation Act of 1966 (16 U.S.C. §§ 470 et seq.).
-This Draft PEIS does not cover post-harvest activities for the EHECs, such as transportation to the refinery, refining into biofuels, and tail-pipe emissions.
-Environmental compliance reviews would be conducted to identify potential impacts resulting from post-harvest activities and energy conversion.
+This Final PEIS does not cover post-harvest activities for the EHECs, such as transportation to the refinery, refining into biofuels, and tail-pipe emissions.
+DOE or another Federal agency would conduct environmental reviews in compliance with law to identify potential impacts resulting from post-harvest activities and energy conversion on a plant- and site-specific basis.

-DOE's purpose in preparing this voluntary Draft PEIS is to inform Federal and state agencies, decision makers, and the public of the potential environmental impacts of the Proposed Action and its alternatives.
-An interdisciplinary team of plant geneticists, biologists, hydrogeologists, air quality specialists, environmental scientists, planners, engineers, archaeologists and historians, hazardous waste specialists, and biofuel experts have prepared this Draft PEIS.
-DOE has received public input on the issues to be analyzed during the scoping process for this project (see Section 1.7).
+DOE's purpose in preparing this voluntary Final PEIS is to inform Federal and state agencies, decision makers, and the public of the potential environmental impacts of the Proposed Action and its alternatives.
+An interdisciplinary team of plant geneticists, biologists, hydrogeologists, air quality specialists, environmental scientists, planners, engineers, archaeologists and historians, hazardous waste specialists, and biofuel experts have prepared this Final PEIS.
+DOE has received public input on the issues to be analyzed during the public involvement process for this project (see Section 1.7).

-The breadth of subject matter in this NEPA document and the nature of the environmental resources potentially affected require that DOE consider many laws, regulations, and executive orders (Eos) related to environmental protection.
+The breadth of subject matter in this NEPA document and the nature of the environmental resources potentially affected require that DOE consider many laws, regulations, and executive orders (EOs) related to environmental protection.
 These authorities are addressed in various sections of this document where they are relevant to particular environmental resources and conditions.
 Some regulations prescribe standards for compliance, whereas others require specific planning and management actions to protect environmental attributes potentially affected by DOE actions.
-Appendix A provides a list of the applicable laws and regulations considered in development of this Draft PEIS.
+Appendix A provides a list of the applicable laws and regulations considered in development of this Final PEIS.